 Fig. 3.
 Edouard Manet, The Dead Toreador, ca. 1864, oil on canvas, 29 7/8 x 60 3/8 in.
 (75.9 x 153.3 cm), National Gallery of Art, Washington, DC, Widener Collection, 1942.9.40

 In his earlier floral still lifes of the 1860s, Manet focused his compositions on only a few flowers; typically in these works, dense clumps of impastoedimpasto: A thick application of paint, often creating texture such as peaks and ridges. strokes mimic the supple, unfurling blooms of peonies and roses.
-In two 1864 paintings of peonies laid on their sides (Figs. 1 and 2), corpulent petals and appendage-like leaves lend the flowers a bodied quality.10Both paintings feature pruning shears, the instrument of the flowers’ demise, in vulnerable positions that echo the flowers’ poses.
+In two 1864 paintings of peonies laid on their sides (Figs. 1, 2), corpulent petals and appendage-like leaves lend the flowers a bodied quality.10Both paintings feature pruning shears, the instrument of the flowers’ demise, in vulnerable positions that echo the flowers’ poses.
 Next to the red and pink peonies, the blades and handles are spread-eagled; by the white peonies, the oval form of the closed blades resembles a head lying on the ground.
 For more on the affinities between dead animals and cut flowers in Manet’s still lifes, see Linda Nochlin, “More Beautiful than a Beautiful Thing: The Body, Old Age, Ruin, and Death,” Bathers, Bodies, Beauty: The Visceral Eye (Cambridge: Harvard University Press, 2006): 253–92.
 Wilted foliage sags around them like exhausted arms, while gangly stalks extend upward at odd angles.
 The closely cropped compositions and absence of other objects for context aggrandize the small blooms, rendering their proportions ambiguous.
 Mapping the human body onto these flowers, one can imagine the discomfort of lying prostrate with one’s legs and feet raised in the air behind.
 Similarly, the cuttings wilt further with each moment that they lack water.
 In strained positions, like torqued bodies gasping for air, the flowers in these early paintings evoke the body at its most vulnerable and unwell.11Manet rendered dead human and animal bodies in positions similar to the 1860s peonies multiple times, as, for example, in The Suicide (1877) and Dead Eagle Owl (1881; both in the Foundation E.G. Bührle Collection) and in Dead Christ with the Angels (1864; Metropolitan Museum of Art, New York).

 Fig. 4.
 Edouard Manet, The Rabbit, 1881, oil on canvas, 38 1/3 x 24 in.
 (97.5 x 61 cm), Amgueddfa Cymru—National Museum Wales, Cardiff.
 Bequest of Gwendoline Davies, 1952, NMW A 2466